mongodb/specifications/source/retryable-writes/retryable-writes.rst

 When using ``OP_QUERY`` to issue a write command to the server, a command response is always returned.
 A write command with an unacknowledged write concern (i.e. ``{w: 0}``) will return a response of ``{ok: 1}``.
-If a retryable error is encountered (either a network error or "not master" response), the driver could attempt to retry the operation by executing it again with the same transaction ID.
+If a retryable error is encountered (either a network error or "not writeable primary" response), the driver could attempt to retry the operation by executing it again with the same transaction ID.

 Some drivers fall back to legacy opcodes (e.g. ``OP_INSERT``) to execute write